Asian stocks gain after Wall St rebounds from inflation jolt - NewsBreak

 Stocks rally on Wall Street in latest volatile move

-Wall Street kicked off a busy week of corporate earnings with a broad rally Monday, the latest about-face for a market that has been unsteadily lurching between gains and losses in recent weeks.
-The S&P 500 climbed 2.6%, more than recovering the ground it lost in a sell-off Friday.
-The...
+Stocks closed sharply higher on Wall Street, marking the latest about-face for a market that has been unsteadily lurching between gains and losses in recent weeks.
+The S&P 500 jumped 2.6% Monday, more than recovering the ground it lost in a sell-off on Friday.
+The Dow added 1.9% and the Nasdaq climbed 3.4%.
+Bank of America rallied after reporting earnings that beat forecasts.
+U.K. government bonds rallied following news that the country’s new Treasury chief was abandoning nearly all of a series of unfunded tax cuts that had upset markets.

 Post Register